Rahmannugar/shippex/README.md

 Enter your shipment's Tracking ID.
 Click on the track button to view the shipment status and other details.

+Note: The application automatically logs you out after 1 hour.

 ## Developer usage
 1. Clone the Repository with git clone https://github.com/Rahmannugar/shippex.git
 2. Install dependencies with npm run dev and run locally